 See which of them are achievable for you and begin working your way towards them.

-Autumn is all about maximising your points from the strategy you started working towards in Summer.
+Autumn is all about maximizing your points from the strategy you started working towards in Summer.

 Of course, how you get the most points from the last round depends on how you’ve built your city and the cards and resources available.
 For some ideas, look at these options.